kisphp/markdown-parser/readme.md

 For this, please see [How to extend blocks](https://github.com/kisphp/markdown-parser/wiki/Blocks-Extension-Points).

 ## What has different from other markdown parsers ?

 - code templates to be inserted in other code blocks structures
 - generate tables without headers
-- very easy to extend
+- very easy mode to extend

 ## Useful wiki pages